Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/03-Multiple_DDRMC/README.md

       - Set the number of AXI Slaves/Masters and Clocks to 0.
       - Enable 4 Inter-NoC Slave Interfaces.
 These interfaces are needed to connect to the first AXI NoC instance that we have added before.
       - Set the Number of Memory Controller Ports to 4 for a maximum possible bandwidth.
-      - Set Interleave Sive in Bytes to 256 at least, to match the NoC packet size.
+      - Set Interleave Size in Bytes to 256 at least, to match the NoC packet size.
       - Map the address region to a region different that the one we used to access the DDR4.
 In this example we choose the DDR CH1.

       ![noc2_general](./Screenshots/noc2_general.png)